spireuz/.github/profile/README.md

-We are open-source and free to use API provider for mainly Uzbek market.
+We are create web aggency mainly focused on Laravel development.
+We also create open-source projects and free to use APIs for mainly Uzbek market.